Itheum/architecture-diagrams/live_whitepaper.md

 ---

+# Multi-Chain Technical Design Goals <a name="multi-chain-design-1"></a>

+- Itheum is a "protocol" and not just a set of EVM contracts that make up a DApp.
+So this protocol can be implemented on any blockchain.
+- The Itheum protocol is built into the smart contract layer.
+The protocol enforces 3 elements needed for data trade to happen on the blockchain; `Proof of Lineage, Provenance and Veracity`.
+We have pioneered a way to deliver this via a nice UX that abstracts all the complexity from the end-user.
+- Therefore the protocol can be implemented in any blockchain and on any native runtime (does not have to be EVM).
+So long as the native chain supports transaction consensus and token standards; Itheum can be built on it.
+- Itheum aims to be chain-agnostic and fully interoperable.
+We follow the same design principles as Chainlink - we define the standard set of rules (i.e. protocol), enforced in immutable smart-contracts which coordinate how data will be traded between parties.
+We will have interfaces in multiple blockchains that can coordinate the workload.
+Data platforms (like Itheum and Chainlink) need to be architectured this way as they form the foundation for future web3 core infrastructure.
+This also makes sure we can work across private, permissioned and public chains to reach maximum adoption.
+- Itheum will have a single "primary chain" and multiple "side chains".
+The "primary chain" needs the best performance and have cost-efficiency (so we intend to pick the best EVM or non-EMV blockchain as our primary chain).
+We can then build our side chain smart-contract-coordinators on any other chain and runtime; and they can talk to each other via bridges, middleware and oracles.
+- The future of blockchain is interoperability, so we are designing it this way.

+---

 # Cross Chain Tokens <a name="cross-chain-1"></a>
 The core Itheum Data DEX token is an ERC20 token called MYDA (short for MYDAta).
 The MYDA token will allow for the purchasing of data from data creators as well as from Data Coalitions.
 The MYDA token will also play a role in staking against a Data Coalition and for decentralised governance of the Data Coalition’s responsibilities and actions.

-As the Itheum Data DEX operates cross-chain, there will be 3 core tokens that represent each chain.
+As the Itheum Data DEX operates cross-chain, there will be core tokens that represent each chain with the total supply of MYDA bridged and distributed as more chains are added.

 - MYDA — Token deployed on Ethereum
 - mMYDA — Token deployed on Polygon/Matic
 - bMYDA — Token deployed on Binance Smart Chain (BSC)
 - aMYDA — Token deployed on Avalanche

-MYDA can be moved between chains via native ERC20 bridges that already exist.
+MYDA can be moved between chains via native bridges that already exist.
 For example, you can use the native Polygon <> Ethereum token bridge to convert you MYDA to mMYDA and vice versa.

 ---

 # Itheum Token <a name="tokenomics-1"></a>
-The “primary token” will exist on the Ethereum blockchain (Note that this is subject to change as we continue weighing the pros/cons of cross-chain adoption — as low transaction cost for trading of data is very critical for adoption of a platform like Itheum, we may move the primary token to a side-chain like Polygon, BSC or Avalanche).
+The “primary token” will exist on the Ethereum blockchain (Note that this is subject to change as we continue weighing the pros/cons of cross-chain adoption — as low transaction cost for trading of data is very critical for adoption of a platform like Itheum, we may move the primary token to a chains like Polygon, BSC, Avalanche or Elrond).

 The primary token will have the token symbol MYDA and the side-chain tokens (called Side Tokens) will have a prefix character in front of the token symbol to identify it (e.g. mMYDA, bMYDA).